We are here to help you to make the right decision about a postgraduate research degree.

 Research Education and Development Committee (REDC)

 The Research Education and Development Committee at the University of Adelaide has responsibility for overseeing all Research by Higher Degree policy development, including the legal responsibility for the award of the degrees of Doctor of Philosophy and Masters by Research.

-The Dean of Graduate Studies, through the work of the Graduate Centre, monitors the implementation of policies to ensure that all students are provided with a consistent and quality education experience.
+The Dean of Graduate Studies, through the work of the Adelaide Graduate Research School, monitors the implementation of policies to ensure that all students are provided with a consistent and quality education experience.

 Each discipline has its own postgraduate coordinator.
 The coordinators oversee postgraduate activities and provide assistance, advice and support, where appropriate, in matters such as resolution of grievances, and provision of resources.